adnankarol/AWS_Demos/aws-lambda/README.md

 1. Now as you have created and configured your Lambda function, you need to provide it with the code to run with, when it is invoked.

-2. For this, scroll down and select the tab labelled as `CODE.
+2. For this, scroll down and select the tab labelled as `CODE`.

 ![lambda code](../Images/lambda_code.png)